MugiwaraEwan/SomeProjects/README.md

+The Python Pygame Project is my larger project which I made an RPG style game out of.

+PizzaMenu is the folder with the project where the user can order food from a restaraunt which stores it into a file.

-There is a folder with videos on what the code does, the other folders are each their own project.
+There is also a video folder which shows what the programs do.